|Math 20 Math 25 Math Tips davidvs.net|

 1a.
 Is it the block that appears most often?
 That would be the blue block, because we have six of those.

 1b.
 Perhaps we do not care about counting which block that appears the most, but when looking at the blocks do get a sense that a block type that only appears once or twice does not appear often enough to be considered representative of the group.
-We would still pick the blue block as typical, because there are not enough green or red blocks to matter compared to the bunch of blues.
+We would still pick the blue block as typical, because there are not enough green or red blocks to qualify as possibly typical.

 1c.
 Is it about the average weight of all the blocks?